 - Soil Type: Rich, loamy, well-draining soil with a pH between 5.5 and 7.0

-- When it's in Trouble: Fruit drops early in hot weather
+- Signs of a Problem: Fruit drops early in hot weather

-- When it's Thriving: Produces thick green leaves, fragrant flowers and aromatic fruit
+- Signs of Healthy Plant: Produces thick green leaves, fragrant flowers and aromatic fruit

 Starting Pineapple Guava From Seed

 Pineapple guava is easy to start from seed, which you obtain by squeezing the pulp into a container and letting it stand for four days to ferment.
 You then strain out the seeds and dry them.
 When you're ready to plant, prepare a pot with soil starter mix, moisten the soil and sow the seeds from 1 to 1 1/2 inches deep.

 It's essential to keep the seeds warm for successful germination, so use a heat mat for 24 hours a day or grow lights for 14 hours a day and keep the soil moist.
 Germination takes about three weeks, and when the seedlings emerge, you can transfer each to its own container.
 Keep the new plants indoors for two to three months before transplanting them outdoors.